 5. Prosecutors Will Seek Heavy Penalties in Civil and Criminal Prosecutions

-If you are concerned about your business’s compliance program, or if you are being targeted in a health care audit or investigation, our attorneys can help protect you.
-As former federal prosecutors and experienced health care fraud defense lawyers, we have a long track record of helping our clients address federal charges.
-To get started with a free case assessment, please call (888) 519-4897 or contact us online today.
+If you are concerned about your business’s healthcare compliance program, or if you are being targeted in a healthcare audit or investigation, our attorneys can help protect you.
+As former federal prosecutors and experienced healthcare fraud defense lawyers, we have a long track record of helping our clients address federal charges.
+To get started with a free case assessment, please call 888-680-1745 or contact us online today.

 Dr. Nick Oberheiden, founder of Oberheiden P.C., focuses his litigation practice on white-collar criminal defense, government investigations, SEC & FCPA enforcement, and commercial litigation.